 Don’t delay your health care.
 With outpatient testing, therapy services, and surgeries resuming, we want to assure you that Mercy is a safe place for you and your loved ones to come for all your health care needs.
-You can also help us prevent the spread of germs by practicing good hand hygiene, wearing a mask, and, if possible, coming alone to your appointment.
+You can also help us prevent the spread of germs by practicing good hand hygiene, wearing a mask, and coming alone to your appointment.

 We’ve Got Cleaning Covered

 When it comes to cleaning, we’ve got you covered!
 Mercy is following enhanced sanitizing processes for treatment rooms, waiting rooms, and public areas that include using our state-of-the-art Xenex robots.
 Learn more about what to expect when you have appointments at Mercy’s main campus and health centers from Cory Brown, D.O., Mercy Primary Care – Jackson.

 Outpatient Testing, Therapy, Surgery

 All testing and therapy services can be scheduled at Mercy.
 This includes: